sapient007/GoogleCloudPriceList/README.md

 ```

 #### Filter OCONUS Based SKUs
-this query exmaple below shows how to extract all skus that does not have a `us-` region flag for SKUS outside of the United States (OCONUS)
+this query exmaple below shows how to extract all skus that does *NOT* have a `us-` region flag for SKUS outside of the United States (OCONUS)
 ```
     SELECT
         A.Google_service,